The world is changing at

 Now Len knew where she was going with this.
 It sounded like an

 idea that just might work, he thought, impressed by Stephanie's ability

 to think on her feet.
 But it

 was very risky!!

 The boldness on the man's face instantly waned; now he looked

 intimidated and unsure of himself, for he knew that Theresa Vaughn

-pretty much owned the city and had a ton of influence.
+owned the city and yielded a ton of influence.
+He glanced

 over at the lady, seeming not to know what to say or do next.
 She